aip956/PythonExercises/MrClean/README.md

 This method gets the most frequent words (without stop_words).

 #### Table
-Created a DataFrame of Words and Frequency
+Created a DataFrame of Words and Frequency using Pandas

 #### PLOTTING
+- Uses matplotlib
 - Dark background
 - Figure size 10" wide, 8" tall
 - "Words" on the x-axis, "Frequency" on y-axis